Chuck Steel: Night of the Trampires

 Chuck Steel: Night of the Trampires is a 2018 British stop-motion animated action comedy horror film written and directed by Mike Mort, who also stars the titular lead role.
 The film follows Chuck Steel, a no-nonsense maverick renegade cop who is pitted against a horde of vampire-like beings who feast upon the blood of those who are drunk.
 The film parodies and pays homage to live action films of the 1980s.
 It had its premiere at the Annecy International Animation Film Festival in France on 12 June 2018.

 Plot

-The film opens with a man and a woman walking home from a night out in 1986 L.A., the man, who is very intoxicated, stumbled into a large, hairy homeless man, who turns out to be some kind of monster, who then violently bites him on the neck.
-The woman is then confronted by another similarly monstrous homeless person, and is also bitten, but manages to run away, but is then hit by a speeding police car.
+The movie opens in 1986 Los Angeles, with a man and woman heading home after a night out.
+The drunk man stumbles into a huge, hairy homeless guy—who turns out to be a monster—and gets bitten on the neck.
+The woman then runs into another equally terrifying homeless creature, gets bitten too, but escapes, only to be hit by a speeding police car.